History of the United States (1815–1849): Sectionalism

 Even as nationalism increased across the country, its effects were limited by a renewed sense of sectionalism.
 The New England states that had opposed the War of 1812 felt an increasing decline in political power with the demise of the Federalist Party.
 This loss was tempered with the arrival of a new industrial movement and increased demands for northern banking.
 The Industrial Revolution in the United States was advanced by the immigration of Samuel Slater from Great Britain and arrival of textile mills beginning in Lowell, Massachusetts.
 In the south, the invention of the cotton gin by Eli Whitney radically increased the value of slave labor.
 The export of southern cotton was now the predominant export of the U.S. The western states continued to thrive under the "frontier spirit."
 Individualism was prized as exemplified by Davey Crockett and James Fenimore Cooper's folk hero Natty Bumppo from Leatherstocking Tales.
 Following the death of Tecumseh in 1813, Native Americans lacked the unity to stop white settlement.

 Era of Good Feelings

 Domestically, the presidency of James Monroe (1817–1825) was hailed at the time and since as the "Era of Good Feelings" because of the decline of partisan politics and heated rhetoric after the war.
-The Federalist Party collapsed, but without an opponent the Democratic-Republican Party decayed as sectional interests came to the fore.
+The Federalist Party faded away, but without an opponent the Democratic-Republican Party decayed as well, since the sectional interests came to the fore.

 The Monroe Doctrine was drafted by Secretary of State John Quincy Adams in collaboration with the British, and proclaimed by Monroe in late 1823.
 He asserted the Americas should be free from additional European colonization and free from European interference in sovereign countries' affairs.
 It further stated the United States' intention to stay neutral in wars between European powers and their colonies but to consider any new colonies or interference with independent countries in the Americas as hostile acts towards the United States.
 No new colonies were ever formed.